 Requests for additional information or clarifications must be made in writing no later than the date specified in the RFP Timetable.
-The request must contain the proposer's name, address, phone number, and facsimile number.
-Electronic facsimile will be accepted at (352) 334-3163.
+The request must contain the proposer's name, address, phone number, and email address and be directed to dykemangb@cityofgainesville.org.